 What's the Difference Between Reinstatement and Payoff in Foreclosure?

-You can stop a foreclosure by reinstating or paying off the loan; however, homeowners are sometimes confused about the difference between them.
+You can stop a foreclosure by reinstating or paying off the loan.
 Here are the main differences between these options, with more details below.

 • Reinstating a loan.
 A "reinstatement" occurs when the borrower brings the delinquent loan current in one lump sum.
 Reinstating a loan stops a foreclosure because the borrower catches up on the defaulted payments.
 The borrower also has to pay any overdue fees and expenses incurred because of the default.
 Once the loan is reinstated, the borrower resumes making regular payments on the debt.
-Some state statutes and many mortgage contracts give homeowners the right to complete a loan reinstatement.
+Some state foreclosure laws and many mortgages and deeds of trust give homeowners the contractual right to complete a loan reinstatement.

 • Paying off a loan.
-A "payoff" occurs when the borrower pays the total amount required to satisfy the loan balance completely.
+A "payoff" occurs when the borrower pays the total amount required to satisfy the loan balance.
+You might hear this option described as "redeeming" the property before a foreclosure sale.
+After redeeming, the loan is fully repaid so you don't need to make any further payments.
 Paying off the loan also stops a foreclosure.
-Homeowners in all states get the right, known as the "equitable right of redemption," to pay off the loan to stop a foreclosure sale.
+Homeowners in all states get this right, also known as the "equitable right of redemption," to pay off the loan to stop a foreclosure sale.

 • all of the back and current payments due, including principal and interest